stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/13-add-alerts/add-alerts.md

             receiver: nordmart-review-receiver
     ```

-    > Note: The indentation follow by: **application.alertmanagerConfig**.
+    > Note: The indentation follows by **application.alertmanagerConfig**.

 1. Run `tilt up` at the root of your directory.
 Hit the space bar and the browser with `TILT` logs will be shown.
 If everything is green then the changes will be deployed on the cluster.

     Now that we have created everything we need, let's see the alerts firing.
-Log in to SAAP, Change the view to "Developer".
-You will see the 'Observe' tab in the left Panel.
+Log in to SAAP, and change the view to "Developer".
+You will see the 'Observe' tab in the left panel.

     ![Alerts firing](images/alerts.png)